MicrosoftDocs/dynamics-365-fraud-protection/content/ap-rulesandlists.md

 The common components of a rule are:
 - **Condition**: Conditions can be used to group related rules together.
 The rules will only be executed if the condition evaluates to true.
 - **Clause**: Clauses are the components that return a decision based on certain conditions.
 Clauses are executed in sequential order.
-Some clauses are run prior to model execution, before any score has been generated.
+Some clauses are run prior to ML model execution, before any ML model score has been generated.
 Some clauses are run after a score has been generated.
 - **Payload**: shows a sample of what the payload for account protection API look like for a given event.

 Examples of a rule (code example is still in progress)